The State of Greater Lebanon

 6 Silencing the Voice of Beirut

 Beirut's voice would contradict that of the other Lebanese cities.
 The Beiruti authority would now fully propagate France's agenda.
 The French excluded any pro-Syrian politicians from all political structures within Beirut.
 In 1926, the French passed a decree placing the Muhafez and Mayor of Beirut under the authority of the Minister of Interior.
 The Lebanese Senate (Majlis ash-Shuyukh) was subsequently established on the 23rd of May 1926.
+Mysteriously, British Doctor and founder of the School of Dentistry at the American University of Beirut Arthur Dray, was murdered later that year in circumstances unknown till today.
+Dray was an occupant of the Rose House, in the Manara neighbourhood, overlooking the unfolding events from a noteworthy vantage point.

 These changes, irrespective of them benefiting the Christians or Muslims, pushed many of Beirut's elite, Lebanese politicians and other influential figures to hold the 'Conference of the Sons of the Coast' and 'Damascus Conference' summits in Damascus,1928.
 Among those people were ironically Omar Beyhum, Ahmad al-Daouk, Riad al-Solh and Abdel Hamid Karami.
 The conferences conferred the interest of a significant proportion of Lebanon that sought to unify with Syria as one nation, this became known as 'Pan Syrianism'.